MysticSheep212/a5.py/README.md

-# a5
+# Assignment 5 - PoCo Loco!
-Python Assignment 5 for Programming 12
+Fifth and final python assignment for Programming 12

+Coding the PoCo Loco dice game from SFU